rudidykman/webhook-service/README.md

 This service receives incoming JSON-formatted POST messages, processes the events, and sends them to Svix for further handling.
 It's designed to help customers react to asynchronous events by providing common HTTP webhooks.

+This README provides basic instructions for setup and testing.
+See `NOTES.md` for my thoughts and design decisions.

 ## Setup

 ### Prerequisites: